 - The PTS will book a hotel and participants will receive their DSA upon arrival in Olen; and

-- Health insurance will be provided to cover the duration of the training.
+- Health insurance will be provided to covers the duration of the training.

 OTHER PERTINENT INFORMATION